aaronbloomfield/ccc/hws/tokens/index.md

 - [IERC721.sol](IERC721.sol.html) ([src](IERC721.sol)), as [discussed in lecture](../../tokens.html#/erc721); note that the ERC-721 interface already inherits from the ERC-165 interface; this is the [OpenZeppellin implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/IERC721.sol)
 - [ERC721.sol](ERC721.sol.html) ([src](ERC721.sol)), which is the [OpenZeppelin ERC-721 implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v4.0.0/contracts/token/ERC721/ERC721.sol) -- the only changes that were made were to the `import` lines; this is the [OpenZeppellin implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol)
 - [IERC721Metadata.sol](IERC721Metadata.sol.html) ([src](IERC721Metadata.sol)): this add three functions on top of the ERC-721 standard: `name()`, `symbol()`, and `tokenURI()`; the first two are for the NFT manager, the last one is the URI (aka URL) of the image that the NFT represents; this is the [OpenZeppellin implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/extensions/IERC721Metadata.sol)
+- [IERC721Receiver.sol](IERC721Receiver.sol.html) ([src](IERC721Receiver.sol)): we won't use the functionality in this interface, but it is needed for the ERC721.sol file to compile.; this is the [OpenZeppellin implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/IERC721Receiver.sol)
-- [INFTmanager.sol](INFTmanager.sol.html) ([src](INFTmanager.sol)): this adds one more function on top of the IERC721Metadata interface: two `mintWithURI()` functiions, which allow creation of NFTs, and setting it's image URI (aka URL) in one function call.
+- [INFTManager.sol](INFTManager.sol.html) ([src](INFTManager.sol)): this adds two `mintWithURI()` functions on top of the IERC721Metadata interface, which allow creation of NFTs, and setting it's image URI (aka URL) in one function call.
+This also adds a `count()` method, which is how many NFTs have been minted by this manager.
 Note that the `mintWithURI()` function will return a token ID, which is just a `uint` that is used to identify (and find) that particular NFT in your token manager.

-This is an [abstract contract](../../slides/solidity.html#/abscon).
-- [IERC721Receiver.sol](IERC721Receiver.sol.html) ([src](IERC721Receiver.sol)): we won't use the functionality in this interface, but it is needed for the ERC721.sol file to compile.; this is the [OpenZeppellin implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/IERC721Receiver.sol)
+The *only* changes made to the OpenZeppelin code above is the import paths (but not the files themselves).

 Why so many files?
 Three of the interfaces (IERC165, IERC721, and IERC721Metadata) are Ethereum standards, and the practice is to include them as-is without modifications.
-Three of the files are utilities (Address, Context, and Strings).
-The INFTmanager adds one function that we need, and the ERC721.sol is the implementation itself.
+Three of the files are utilities (libraries or abstract contracts): Address, Context, and Strings.
+The INFTManager adds one function that we need, and the ERC721.sol is the implementation itself.
+ERC165.sol is needed for ERC721 to compile.
 We realize that's a lot of files to use, but that's why there are so many of them.

 You should look over and familiarize yourself with this code.
 The inheritance hierarchy of this code is shown below.
 Note that two of the entries (`Address` and `Strings`) are type substitutions in `ERC721.sol`.
 The last one, `IERC721Recevier` is used as a casting type.

 ![](inheritance.dot.2.svg)

 Note that the only new files, beyond the the OpenZeppelin implementation, are the two bottom grey nodes.
-We added was the INFTmanager abstract contract, and you have to implement the NFTmanager contract.
+We added was the INFTManager abstract contract, and you have to implement the NFTManager contract.
 There are a lot of lines because the IERC721 interface needs to be included in many of the files.

 #### Part 2, task 3: Compile and test the provided code